-Exelon is a prescription drug approved by the Food and Drug Administration (FDA) in 2000 to treat mild to moderate dementia in people with Parkinson’s Disease.
-Exelon may also be prescribed to treat Dementia with Lewy Bodies.
-The drug name of Exelon is rivastigmine.
+Exelon is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 2000 to treat mild to moderate dementia in people with Parkinson’s disease.
+Exelon may also be prescribed to treat dementia with Lewy bodies.
+Exelon is also known by its drug name, rivastigmine.

 Exelon is not appropriate for people with a history of hypersensitivity to rivastigmine, including skin reactions to Exelon transdermal patches.
 Exelon must be used with caution in people with low body weight, urinary obstructions, a history of seizures, or problems with the liver, kidneys, lung, heart, or stomach.

 Exelon is a member of a class of drugs known as acetylcholinesterase inhibitors.
 Exelon is believed to work by increasing the amount of a neurotransmitter called acetylcholine in the brain.